BND Hamburger Icon

 Seasonal economy

-Florida – which falls in the subtropical to tropical temperature zone – is widely known as a tourist state, and with that reputation comes a significant seasonality that impacts many businesses.
+Florida — which falls in the subtropical to tropical temperature zone — is widely known as a tourist state.
+With that reputation comes a significant seasonality that impacts many businesses.

-In spring and summer, when the weather is nicer in the northern states, fewer tourists and snowbirds spend their time and money in Florida.
-That means business slows significantly for the entrepreneurs that operate in Florida year-round.
+When the weather is nicer in the northern states in spring and summer, fewer tourists and snowbirds spend their time and money in Florida.
+That means business slows significantly for companies that operate in Florida year-round.

-Running a business in Florida means you must prepare for the lean months by keeping operations efficient and wisely allocating your revenue from the busy season, typically regarded as the time between Thanksgiving and Easter.
-However, businesses can take advantage of the more available and less expensive labor that comes in the summer months, as those hired for the season find themselves without a job.
+Running a business in Florida means preparing for the lean months by keeping operations efficient and wisely allocating revenue from the busy season, typically regarded as the time between Thanksgiving and Easter.
+However, businesses can take advantage of the more available and less expensive labor that comes in the summer months, as people hired by seasonal businesses during tourist season may find themselves without a job.

 Beyond the seasonal downturns, hurricane season also poses a threat to businesses.
 Customers regularly evacuate to avoid hurricanes, and the storms represent a disaster risk that could result in significant damage to brick-and-mortar businesses.

-“Hurricane season brings a lot of uncertainty to the market,” Livingstone said.
-“When we need to reach current and prospective clients during this time, we aren’t always successful on our first and second attempt.
+“Hurricane season brings a lot of uncertainty to the market,” Livingstone cautioned.
+“When we need to reach current and prospective clients during this time, we aren’t always successful on our first and second attempts.
 South Florida has escaped mostly unscathed during the last few years, but often we see people prepare and evacuate due to past experience.”

 That said, hurricane season can be a boon for certain types of businesses, such as roofing and construction companies, hardware stores, and grocery stores.